kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // ProcessedInterceptors store a list of interceptors that have previously been selected
     // and added to ActiveInterceptors.
 These interceptors may have reached completion, been
-    // canceled, failed to start or failed to update `.heartbeatTime` in a timely manner.
+    // canceled, failed to start or failed to update .interceptors[].heartbeatTime` in a timely
+	// manner.
     // Please refer to the InterceptorStatus for each interceptor for more details.
     // This field is managed by Kubernetes.
     // +optional